 - Pitch Car

 Players will accrue points for each game they play, based on placement.
 On the last day of fair the players with the top 8 scores will be given a chance to complete in the Final, so even if you didn’t get first place in your games you may still make it into the Finals.

-The Final will be a ladder tournament of Speed Jenga with the last player to not knock down a tower becoming the winner of the Arizona Finesse Trials!
+The Final will be a randomly seeded bracket tournament with the winner of the best two out of three games of Speed Jenga advancing to the next bracket, and the last player to not knock down a tower or run out of time becoming the winner of the Arizona Finesse Trials!